Tony Vincent (tennis)

-Tony Vincent (born 17 August, 1926) is an American former amateur tennis player.
+Anthony DeVincenzo (September 17, 1925 – March 10, 2023), better known as Tony Vincent, was an American amateur tennis player.
+He won the Canadian National Championships title in 1951 on clay, and was runner-up at the Monte Carlo on red clay in 1954 and 1956.
+He won the New York State Championships at Bayside, Queens, New York City on clay in 1958 and again in 1965.

+Biography

-Vincent was born in the Bronx, New York and grew up in Elmhurst, a neighbourhood of Queens.
+Tony Vincent was born on September 17, 1925, in The Bronx, New York, and grew up in Elmhurst, a neighbourhood of Queens.
 His father Salvatore, a classical musician, played trombone for the famed Metropolitan Opera of New York.

 An Air Force bombardier during the war, Vincent was most productive on tour in the 1950s.

-Vincent won the Canadian championship title in 1951 on grass at Windsor, Ontario, defeating Canadian clay court specialist Lorne Main in the semifinal and American clay court specialist Seymour Greenberg in the final in four sets.
+Vincent won the Canadian National Championships title in 1951 on clay at Windsor, Ontario, defeating Canadian clay court specialist Lorne Main in the semifinal and American clay court specialist Seymour Greenberg in the final in four sets.